-The Council of Australian Governments, through its Ministerial Council on Energy (MCE), established the Australian Energy Market Commission (AEMC) in July 2005.
-The AEMC has two principal functions.
-We make and amend the national electricity and gas rules, and we conduct independent reviews of the energy markets for the MCE.
+The AEMC reports to tThe Council of Australian Governments (COAG), through the COAG Energy Council. its Ministerial Council on Energy (MCE), established the Australian Energy Market Commission (AEMC) in July 2005.
+We have The AEMC has two principal functions.
+We make and amend the national electricity, and gas and energy retail rules, and we conduct independent reviews foref the COAG Energy Council. energy markets for the MCE.